Professional sports leagues in the United States

 Professional sports leagues in the United States includes major professional sports leagues, other highest-level professional leagues, and minor leagues.

-Based on revenue, the major professional sports leagues in the United States comprises the following: Major League Baseball (MLB), Major League Soccer (MLS), National Basketball Association (NBA), National Football League (NFL), and National Hockey League (NHL).
+Based on revenue, the major professional sports leagues in the United States comprise the following: Major League Baseball (MLB), Major League Soccer (MLS), National Basketball Association (NBA), National Football League (NFL), and National Hockey League (NHL).

 The major sports leagues tend to have the greatest fan interest, have national television contracts, draw high fan attendance, and have teams located throughout the largest metropolitan areas in the United States.

 Major leagues

 Major League Baseball (MLB)

 Major League Baseball is the highest level of play of baseball in North America.
 It consists of the National League (founded in 1876) and the American League (founded in 1901).
 Cooperation between the two leagues began in 1903, and the two merged on an organizational level in 2000 with the elimination of separate league offices; they have shared a single Commissioner since 1920.
 There are currently 30 member teams, with 29 located in the U.S. and 1 in Canada.
 Traditionally called the "National Pastime", baseball was the first professional sport in the U.S.